 Eight-way power front seats include four-way power lumbar adjustment, and a memory feature is optional.
 Trunk space totals 13.8 cubic feet.

 Options include Bose 5.1 Studio Surround Sound and a DVD/CD changer that can play DVD audio discs as well as MP3 CDs.
 A DVD-based navigation system is available.
 General Motors' OnStar communication system includes automatic crash notification.

 Under the Hood

-The 3.6-liter V-6 produces 254 hp and 252 pounds-feet of torque.
+The 3.6-liter V-6 produces 254 hp and 252 pounds-feet of torque; it teams with a five-speed automatic transmission.
 Cadillac's 4.6-liter Northstar V-8 generates 320 hp and 315 pounds-feet of torque.
-The five-speed-automatic transmission incorporates Driver Shift Control for manually selected gear changes.
+It runs through a six-speed automatic.
+Both transmissions include a manual-shift feature.

-Six airbags, including front-seat side-impact and side curtain-type devices, are standard.
+Six airbags, including front-seat side-impact and side curtain airbags, are standard.
 All-disc antilock brakes include brake assist.
-GM's StabiliTrak electronic stability system is standard.
+GM's StabiliTrak electronic stability system is also standard.

 Cadillac's Seville was known for years as a potent road car.
 The STS builds solidly upon that reputation, adding a stylish exterior and ample technology.